Duality between S^2 P^4 and the Double Quintic Symmetroid

-Through the construction of $\widetilde\hcoY$ from ${\rm G}(3,T(-1)^{\wedge2})$, we find three locally free sheaves $\widetilde{\sS}_L$, $\widetilde{\sQ}$, and $\widetilde{\sT}$ on $\widetilde\hcoY$ (Definitions \ref{def:SQT1} and \ref{def:SQT2}), which generate a Lefschetz collection in $\sD^b(\widetilde\hcoY)$.
-It should be emphasized here that our viewpoint of $\hcoY$ as a birational model of the Hilbert scheme of conics on $G(3,V)$ enables us to associate moduli theoretic meaning for each of the birational models of $G(3,T(-1)^{\wedge 2})$ (see Subsection \ref{subsection:$Z_2$}).
-In Section \ref{subsubsection:Global}, we further study the exceptional divisor $F_{\widetilde\hcoY}$ of divisorial contraction $\widetilde\hcoY\to \hcoY$ by describing geometries of double lines on $\mathrm{G}(3,V)$, i.e., conics of rank one.
-We determine the global structure of $F_{\widetilde\hcoY}$ in Proposition \ref{cla:F'} and special fibers of $\widetilde\hcoY\to \hcoY$ in Proposition \ref{cla:fib}.
+In Section \ref{sec:SheavesDef}, we define three locally free sheaves $\widetilde{\sS}_{L}^{*}$, $\widetilde{\sQ}$, and $\widetilde{\sT}$ on $\widetilde{\hcoY}$ (Definitions \ref{def:SQT1} and \ref{def:tidelT}), which will generate a Lefschetz collection in $\sD^{b}(\widetilde{\hcoY})$.
+In Section \ref{subsubsection:Global}, we further study the exceptional divisor $F_{\widetilde{\hcoY}}$ of divisorial contraction $\widetilde{\hcoY}\to\hcoY$.
+We describe some birational models of $F_{\widetilde{\hcoY}}$ in Proposition \ref{cla:F'} and (\ref{eq:house}).
 This section is necessary for our cohomology calculations in the subsequent section.
-In Section \ref{section:comp}, we find a Lefschetz collection in $\sD^b(\widetilde\hcoY)$ and observe a certain duality between the quiver diagrams associated to the Lefschetz collection in $\sD^b(\widetilde\hcoY)$ and the dual Lefschetz collection in $\sD^b(\hchow)$ respectively ((\ref{eq:quiver1}) and (\ref{eq:quiver2})).
+In Section \ref{section:comp}, we find a Lefschetz collection in $\sD^{b}(\widetilde{\hcoY})$ and observe a certain duality between the quiver diagrams associated to the Lefschetz collection in $\sD^{b}(\widetilde{\hcoY})$ and the dual Lefschetz collection in $\sD^{b}(\hchow)$ respectively ((\ref{eq:quiver1}) and (\ref{eq:quiver2})).